vilo0411/Tarot-Project/cards/index.md

 - Luôn đặt sự phát triển cá nhân và hiểu biết lên hàng đầu

 Hãy bắt đầu hành trình khám phá Tarot của bạn!

-# Tarot Cards

-Tarot cards are a set of 78 cards, each with its own imagery, symbolism, and story.
-The deck is divided into two main groups: the Major Arcana and the Minor Arcana.

-## Major Arcana

-The Major Arcana consists of 22 cards that represent major life themes and lessons.
-They often indicate significant life events or spiritual lessons.

-## Minor Arcana

-The Minor Arcana consists of 56 cards divided into four suits: Cups, Swords, Wands, and Pentacles.
-These cards typically represent everyday concerns and the temporary ups and downs of life.